• Skip to primary navigation

 Otherwise, using the water-sealed fermentation crock is a no-brainer.
 The only thing that is different from an open pot is the lid that sits in a water-filled moat around the opening.
 You have to make sure there is always water to seal the lid during the fermentation process.

-Some fermenting crocks already come with weighing stones, sometimes they are extra.
-In an open crock I never used them, but in a sealed pot they are almost a must-have.
-Since the opening is smaller than the pot, you can’t just use whatever to weigh down the ferment and make sure the food is submerged in the brine at all times.
+Some fermenting crocks already come with weighing stones, and sometimes, they are extra.
+I never used them in an open crock, but they are almost a must-have in a sealed pot.
+Since the opening is smaller than the pot, you can’t just use whatever to weigh down the ferment; you must make sure the food is submerged in the brine at all times.

 Now let’s see step by step how to make sauerkraut using a water-sealed fermentation crockpot.